breadd9272/VoiceVault/replit.md

 ## Overview

 This is a WhatsApp bot that enables users to save, manage, and replay voice messages through text commands.
 The bot integrates with WhatsApp Web using the `whatsapp-web.js` library and provides a command-based interface for voice message management.
-Users can save voice messages with custom names, list all saved voices, delete specific voices, and replay them on demand.
+Users can save voice messages with custom names, list all saved voices, delete specific voices, replay them on demand, and send spam messages at a controlled rate.

 ## User Preferences